-Reproductive rights include your legal ability to make decisions about when and if you have a child.
+Reproductive rights are about the legal right to contraception, abortion, fertility treatment, reproductive health, and access to information about one's body as it relates to reproduction.
 You might also hear this called reproductive autonomy.
 It means you have the power of the law to protect you and allow you the right to make your own choices about birth control, pregnancy, and having children.

 Abortion, including access to legal, safe procedures to end a pregnancy, is one reproductive right, but there are others.
 Your reproductive rights include access to: